THE 7 BEST RAIN PANTS FOR HIKING & BACKPACKING

 You're in the right place!
 In this guide we will be covering the following:

-The Outdoor Research Helium Pants are best suited for campers looking for one of the lightest pair of rain pants in the industry.
+The Outdoor Research Helium Pants are best suited for campers looking for one of the lightest pair of mens waterproof shell pants in the industry.
 You’ll only add about 6.5 ounces to your backpack carrying around these easily compressible rain pants.

 While Outdoor Research’s Helium Pants’ major selling point is their lightweight construction, manufacturers didn’t shirk in the durability department.
 Made out of 30D nylon ripstop material, these Helium Pants have a 2.5-layer Pertex Shield to both protect against water and to increase breathability.